zackm/SteelBridgeRevamp/README.md

 ### Editing Instructions
 The following things should be done each year:
 - Download the current version of the site.
 You can download this saved 2014 version of the site using the ```Download ZIP``` button to the right.
-However, updates may have been made to the site and not saved in github.
-In this case you should download the current ```public_html``` folder from the OCF servers (connection instruction below).
+However, the site may have been updated and not saved in github.
+In this case you should download the current ```public_html``` folder from the OCF servers (connection instructions below).
+I'll walk through the changes that are needed for each page on the site.
+I've also included helpful notes in the html files themselves.
+Lines that look like this ```<!-- Hello! -->``` are comments and don't show up on the site.
+- Home page (index.html)
+  - No mandatory changes on this page, just fun ones :)
+  - You can add/alter/remove photos in the photo slider.
+Photos that are added must be 1450px x 500px and should be put in the ```dist/img/slider/``` folder.
+  - Add the correct html for each photo (documented in html file), and add an indicator for each new photo.
+Indicators are the dots below the photos that let you skip to certain photos.
+Make sure to have the same number of indicators in the html as you have photos.
-- -
+- About page (about.html)
+  - No mandatory changes on this page.

 - update history to include past year
 - add more photos albums (flickr, get credentials from past webmaster/PM)
 - update contact info & officers